Norbert Finzsch: Research

 Finzsch began his career as a quantifying social historian of the US and Germany.
-Influenced by the linguistic turn and post-structuralist theory, he became a cultural historian, focusing on African American history, the history of penitentiaries and the history of sexualities.
+Influenced by the linguistic turn and post-structuralist theory, he became a cultural historian, focusing on African American history, the history of penitentiaries, and the history of sexualities.
 At the end of the 1990s, Finzsch broadened his interests by researching the history of genocides and female genital mutilation in Western Europe between 1600 and 1950.
+Since 2020, he has been researching the history of ethnopsychiatry, with a special focus on Georges Devereux, Louis Mars, and Frantz Fanon.